jundalisay/superblist/content/en/material/principles/part-1/chapter-01.md

 These rules limit the search for the cause of effects to those that are shallowly observable, usually from the sense of sight.
 Einstein even has a worse rule:

 {{< q a="Einstein-sophist" c="Can Quantum—Mechanical Description of Physical Reality Be Considered Complete?" >}}
-Our criterion for reality iEinstein-Sophists simply if, without disturbing a system, we can predict with certainty a physical value
+Our criterion for reality is simply if, without disturbing a system, we can predict with certainty a physical value.
 {{< /q >}}